zowe/zowe-cli-sample-plugin/README.md

 ## Why Create a Zowe CLI Plug-in?

-You might want to create a Zowe CLI Plug-in to accomplish the following:
+You might want to create a Zowe CLI plug-into accomplish the following:

 * Provide new script-able functionality for yourself, your organization, or to a broader community.
 * Make use of Zowe CLI infrastructure (profiles and programmatic APIs).